jcorbino/mole/README.md

 To use MOLE (C++ version), you need to have _Armadillo C++_ <http://arma.sourceforge.net> and _SuperLU_
 <https://portal.nersc.gov/project/sparse/superlu> installed on your computer.

-Assuming a working installation of _SuperLU_, follow these steps:
+Assuming a working installation of _SuperLU_ (`sudo apt install libsuperlu-dev` or `sudo yum install SuperLU-devel`), follow these steps:

 `wget http://sourceforge.net/projects/arma/files/armadillo-10.2.1.tar.xz`